Pastoral

 Tutor Partnering Programme

-Started in September 2021, the Tutor Partnering programme sees members of the Sixth Form spend time with classes or tutor groups from another year group, from Reception Class in the Prep School through to Fifth Form in the Senior School, during a Registration session each week.
+The Tutor Partnering programme sees members of the Sixth Form spend time with classes or tutor groups from another year group, from Reception Class through to Third Form, during a Registration session each week.

-The students offer support and guidance with pupils’ studies, provide an understanding of Sixth Form life or of subjects pupils are considering studying, and otherwise enjoy another opportunity to interact with younger pupils in the School.
+Offering support and guidance with pupils’ studies, providing an understanding of Sixth Form life or of subjects pupils are considering studying, and otherwise enjoying another opportunity to interact with younger pupils in the School.

 LIF-Ed: